 Following being issued right to sue letters by the California Department of Fair Employment and Housing, the former employee filed a wrongful termination suit in Los Angeles Superior Court.
 If he prevails in his lawsuit, he could stand to receive significant compensation.

 Regardless of the size or power of an employer, they should not be allowed to get away with mistreating employees in the fashion alleged in this case.
 If you are removed from your job due to your age or other unfair reasons, through retaliation or simply without the correct termination procedures, you may be able to fight back.
-The advice of a wrongful termination attorney can be invaluable in helping you choose the right course of action.
+The advice of a California wrongful termination attorney can be invaluable in helping you choose the right course of action.

 Deadline, “Disney Slammed In Discrimination Suit By 26-Year Veteran Studio Exec,” Dominic Patten, June 11, 2014